Govind9/PyQuery/README.md

 # PyQuery
-Interface to run SQL queries on pandas dataframes
+An ordinary and incomplete interface to run SQL queries on pandas dataframes